 When the shirt is being given as a gift, it’s all about comfort and appearance.
 If a logo is too much of an advertisement or billboard, people might not want to wear it.
 If it’s tasteful and appropriate, they will.

 1. Round/square/symmetrical – Here is an example of a basic square logo on a t-shirt from the “Breaking Bad” TV series.
-Because the logo is proportionally balanced, meaning it’s not tall and skinny or wide and short, centering it under the neckline works great.
+Because the logo is proportionally balanced (meaning it’s not tall and skinny or wide and short), centering it under the neckline works great.

-The more tasteful and less raunchy way to do these shirts would be to have the logo about 4-5 inches wide.
+There are certain times when you want a horizontal or even square logo to be small, about 4-5 inches wide.
 This way the logo can’t get stretched out in the wrong place.
 Sometimes, logos just look better when they’re smaller.
-See for yourself.

-In contrast, here’s a loud Nascar t-shirt.
+In contrast, here’s a loud NASCAR t-shirt:

 Remember: tall logos don’t always have to be centered.
 Here’s an example:

-Here’s an example of poor logo sizing:
+For contrast, here’s an example of poor logo sizing:

-See how much better it looks with a larger logo:
+See how much better it looks with a larger logo?

-When you make a screen for each logo, and often each color, you are going to print on a shirt, things can get expensive.
-You don’t necessarily need a different screen for each logo on each sized shirt.
+When you make a new size screen for each logo – and often, each color – the overall project can get expensive.
+You don’t necessarily need a different screen for each logo on each sized shirt!
 We recommend that you size the logo off your most popular size.

-If you plan on purchasing women’s and youth sizes and in larger quantities, you might consider investing in another screen (if only one color) or set of screens (if multiple colors or locations) if getting the size just right is important.
+If you plan on purchasing women’s and youth sizes in larger quantities, you might consider investing in another screen (if only one color) or set of screens (if multiple colors or locations), especially if getting the size just right is important for your audience.